UchidaMizuki/dibble/README.md

 A ‘dibble’ is a data frame consisting of arrays with named dimensions (known as data cubes).
-The columns of the dibbles are classified into dimensions or metrics, and the operations on the metrics are broadcasted.
+The columns of the dibbles are classified into dimensions or measures, and the operations on the measures are broadcasted.
+The name “dibble” is derived from “dimensional tibble”.

 ## Installation